 If you have diabetes or are pre-diabetic, it’s crucial to be aware of the health of your gums.
 Why?
 Because scientific research shows a strong correllation between blood sugar levels and the presence of periodontal disease.

-As a periodontist in Conroe, Dr. Kip Saunders observes this situation on a weekly basis.
+As a periodontist in Conroe, our doctors at PCE observe this situation on a weekly basis.
 Someone with diabetes or uncontrolled blood sugar comes in for specialist care because of gum disease that they can’t control.
 But in an effort to treat periodontitis and keep it from recurring, the protocol for care is a holistic approach.
 Managing diabetes and gum disease is something that goes hand in hand, rather than focusing on one over the other.
 It must be done jointly.

 Diabetes is a unique medical condition that makes it difficult for the body to heal and recover from infections.
 People with diabetes are actually at a higher risk of poor circulation, making it hard for their bodies to get the nutrients and antibodies where they need to be.